 Eight hours of training and information for the civilian who is preparing to carry a concealed handgun for protection.
 Building on information taught in the Handgun Safety Seminar (the seminar is a non-negotiable pre-requisite for participation), students explore self-defense and concealed carry handgun skills, holster selection and carry methods, drawing from concealment, concealed carry wardrobe options, reloading and malfunction clearing, ammunition selection, and a variety of marksmanship skill building drills.
 Click on the class title above to see the full course description.

-Two days of range instruction teach the techniques of defensive handgunning covering the basics of grip, stance, sight picture and trigger squeeze, continuing into draw stroke, reloads and malfunction clearing, low light shooting, point shooting skills, use of cover techniques, shooting at moving targets and shooting while moving.
-Classroom discussion covers gun safety, laws concerning use of deadly force, along with other use of deadly force concerns.
+Two days of range instruction teach the techniques of defensive handgunning covering handgun accuracy for self defense, safe draw stroke, reloads and malfunction clearing, low light shooting, shooting at moving targets, shooting while moving and shoot/don't shoot scenarios.
+Classroom discussion covers gun safety, legal considerations concerning use of deadly force, crime awareness, preattack indicators, aftermath issues including role play instruction on interacting with law enforcement.
 Click on the class title above to see the full course description.

-Building on the skills learned in Defensive Handgun, Tactical Handgun exposes the student to life-saving tactical principles such as 360-degree target engagement, multiple targets, one-handed skills both in daylight and low light, additional exercises feature moving targets and shooting while moving.
-Also included in this two-day course are the subjects of building search principles both in daylight and low light conditions and compromised shooting skills.
+Building on the skills learned in Defensive Handgun, Tactical Handgun exposes the student to life-saving tactical principles such as 360-degree target engagement, multiple targets, moving targets and shooting while moving.
+Also included in this two-day course are the subjects of building search principles both in daylight and low light conditions, taking criminal suspects at gunpoint and understanding the Tueller Principle.
 Click on the class title above to see the full course description.

 Taught by Marty Hayes and Zach Campbell (both IDPA multiple handgun Masters) this three-day, 1,000 round count course will take the Marksman’s or Sharpshooter’s performance to the next level (or even next two levels!).
 For Experts, no guarantee to get you to Master, but we will try!
 Enrollment limited to the first 12 sign ups.
 Must be an IDPA member AND hold at least a Marskman classification to participate.
 This is not a beginner-level class.